Descanonge/tomate/doc/source/scanning.rst

 Some dimensions are found entirely in the files: they are 'in', others can be scattered accross different files: they are 'shared'.
-For example, in a dataset of the sea surface temperature with an image corresponding at a date per file, the latitude and longitude will be 'in' and the temperature 'shared'.
+For example, in a dataset of the sea surface temperature with an image per date per file, the latitude and longitude will be 'in' and the temperature 'shared'.
 There could also be more than one date per file, for instance a file for each month with daily images.

 The scanning is done independantly in each filegroup through the :class:`CoordScan<data_loader.coord_scan.CoordScan>`, derived from